-\textbf{Curricular training data.} Due to the large space of configurations and the serial dependence among the $k$ DOFs, the most distant-from-the-base joint's position depending on all previous $k-1$ DOFs, learning a high-DOFs neural field is difficult.
-Thus, the data generation approach is crucial to the success of the model inferring the correct marginal influence of each DOF.
-We propose to use a curriculum-learning-inspired sampling approach.
-For the set of all DOF indices $\Theta=\{l\}_{l=1}^{k-1}$, we compute the powerset, that is the set of all subsets of $\Theta$, and sort it in ascending order by magnitude, excluding the empty set: $S_\Theta = \{s\}_{s\subseteq\Theta}$.
-For each set of DOF indices $s\in S_\Theta$, training samples are generated by randomly sampling joint values from the permissible ranges of the DOFs in $s$.
+\textbf{Curricular training data.} Due to the large space of configurations and the serial dependence among the $k$ DOFs, the most distal joint's position depending on all $k-1$ previous DOFs, learning a high-DOFs neural field is difficult.
+Thus, the training data generation approach is crucial to the success of the model inferring the correct marginal influence of each DOF.
+We propose a curriculum-learning-inspired sampling approach.
+For the set of all DOF indices $\Theta=\{l\}_{l=1}^{k-1}$, we compute the powerset containing all subsets of $\Theta$ and sort it in ascending order by magnitude, excluding the empty set: $S_\Theta = \{s\}_{s\subseteq\Theta}$.
+For each set of DOF indices $s\in S_\Theta$, samples are generated by uniformly randomly sampling values from the permissible ranges of the DOFs in $s$.
 The values of the remaining DOFs are fixed to zero.
-In this manner we encourage learning the contribution of each DOF first by itself, and then in combination with other DOFs in order of increasing complexity, until all DOFs are interacting.
+Thus, we encourage learning the contribution of each DOF first by itself and then in combination with other DOFs in order of increasing complexity, until all DOFs are interacting.
+For example,

-To encourage learning the behavior across the full ranges of the considered DOFs, we sample from uniform distributions.
-For example: